Membership Update: Your Questions Answered

 Our membership is managed by our club.
 Do we need to do anything or will the club just carry on as normal with the relevant changes?

 Membership renewals can still be processed by the club in September 2024.
-So, if the club has already collected fees or wants to provide this service to their members, the club carries on as normal.
+So, if the club has already collected fees or want to provide this service to their members, the club can carry on as usual.
 The process will be the same as 23/24 memberships.

-We have made the membership tab in Sport:80 streamlined for both clubs and members.
+We have made the membership tab in Sport:80 streamlined for both club and members.
 We will be encouraging all members to log into their accounts and make sure that their details are correct.

-In the webinars we did mention that we will migrate fully to “direct” memberships for 2025/26; however we will monitor the situation and let members and clubs know what they need to do for 25/26 in spring 2025.
+In the webinars we did mention that we will migrate fully to direct memberships for 2025/26; we will update members and clubs on the plans for 2025/26 renewals in spring 2025.

 Checking who is a member: